Infiniti Q50: 2014 Infiniti Q50 Exclusive Designer Edition (2013–2024)

 Two specialty versions of the 2014 Infiniti Q50 sedan were produced in association with Gilt City, one designed by Zac Posen and the other designed by Thom Browne, both American fashion designers.
 The vehicles went on sale on gilt.com December 13, 2013 for $75,000, with a portion of the proceeds benefiting St. Jude Children's Research Hospital.

 The Thom Browne 2014 Infiniti Q50 includes a chrome body finish, red, white and blue stripes from the seats to the floor mats and stitching on the steering wheel.
 It also features a sterling silver ring encircling the gear-shift handle and a luggage set custom designed to fit in the trunk.

 Zac Posen's 2014 Infiniti Q50 includes body color fade from silver in front to charcoal in back, and from matte to shine; red-carpet interior color, shagreen handle and shagreen stick with leather piping.

-The vehicles were unveiled in Infiniti of Manhattan dealership at Hell's Kitchen area.
+The vehicles were unveiled in New York City.

 The two buyers also received a $10,000 Gilt.com shopping credit and a style consultation, a Thom Browne Solid Silver Personal Card Case (Browne version) or a Zac Posen Smartphone Clutch (Posen version).